Skip to content ↓

 Year 1/2

-Classes in year 1 and 2 have been exploring the explosive era of pop art including some of the work of Andy Warhol.
+Classes in year 1 and 2 have been exploring the explosive era of pop art, including some of the work of Andy Warhol.
 Children have identified how pop art uses bold colours, repetition, and imagery from popular culture.
-They have learned simple techniques including drawing bold, clear lines to create their own designs.
+They have learnt simple techniques, including drawing bold, clear lines to create their own designs.
 They look fantastic Year 1/2!

 Year 3/4